amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - Step 1: Access the application registry at [integrate.cisco.com](https://integrate.cisco.com) using your Cisco.com credentials.
 - Step 2: Create a new application, provide the name and redirect URIs, select the relevant scopes, and enter any requested information.
 You can modify the scopes and redirect URIs later as well.

-**Result**: Your application is registered, and you have the credentials needed for OAuth integration.
+**Result**: Your application is registered, and you have the credentials that are needed for OAuth integration.

 **Requirement**: Store the `client_secret` securely as it is displayed only once.